 While Botox has many safe, FDA-approved uses, including for medical conditions like migraines and excessive sweating, too much of it—or poorly administered doses—can be dangerous.
 Always consult with a qualified, licensed provider and be aware of symptoms that shouldn’t be ignored.

-Beauty is personal—but safety should always come first.
+Final Thought: Beauty is personal—but safety should always come first.
 Amanda’s story is a powerful reminder that our health should never be the price we pay for perfection.